The Bankrate promise

-The amount of money an individual attorney actually makes has a lot to do with the type of law they practice.
+The amount of money an individual attorney makes depends on the type of law they practice.
 Beyond the type of industry they choose to practice law in, whether an attorney works in the private or public arena (think government versus corporations and private law firms) can also impact earnings in a significant way.

 According to the BLS, lawyers who work within the Federal Executive Branch of the government earn an average annual salary of $152,700.
 On the other hand, lawyers who work for state governments bring in an average salary of $103,390.

 Meanwhile, some of the top-paying industries for lawyers include:

 - Computer and Peripheral Equipment Manufacturing: $276,160